lightning/bolts/07-routing-gossip.md

 | ------------- | ----------- | -------------------------------- |
 | 0             | `direction` | Direction this update refers to. |
 | 1             | `disable`   | Disable the channel.             |

+### Requirements

+The creating node MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` using its own `node-id`.

 The creating node MUST set `short-channel-id` to match those in the already-sent `channel_announcement` message, and MUST set the least-significant bit of `flags` to 0 if the creating node is `node-id-1` in that message, otherwise 1.
 Bits which are not assigned a meaning must be set to 0.